What are the best questions to ask at a second interview?

-The initial round of interviews is useful for establishing a shortlist of candidates where you spend more time drilling into the detail of whether they would be the right fit for a role.
-The second interview questions you ask can offer the insight you need to decide the best candidate for the role and your company; but only if you ask different – or at least more detailed – questions.
+The initial round of interviews is useful for establishing a shortlist of candidates, before you spend more time drilling into the detail of whether they would be the right fit for a role.
+The second interview questions you ask can offer the insight you need to decide the best candidate for the role and your company; but only if you ask different – or at least more detailed – second interview questions.

 Here are a few second interview questions to ask your short-listed candidates to better assess whether the individual is the right fit for the position and for your company culture.

 A second interview with a shortlisted candidate gives you the perfect opportunity to ask more detailed and specific competency-based questions relating to various aspects of the role.
-While competency-based questions will most likely have come up in the first interview, the second interview is also a chance to ask any you may have missed.
+While competency-based questions will most likely have come up in the first interview, your second round interview questions give you the chance to ask any you may have missed.

 Here are some competency-based questions to ask during the second interview: